 Another common defense to copyright infringement claims is fair use.
 Some common examples of fair use include teaching, news reporting, commenting, research, or criticism.
 Courts must evaluate the nature of the copyrighted creation, the purpose and character of the work such as whether it is commercial in nature, the volume of what was taken, and the impact on the market.

 When an infringement is not minor or if significant damages have occurred, quickly dropping the matter might not be an option.
 If an agreement cannot be reached regarding compensation, the next step may be filing a lawsuit in federal court.

 Copyright Litigation Attorneys in California

-Copyright infringement is a federal issue, so a copyright lawsuit must be filed in federal court.
+A copyright infringement lawsuit is filed in federal court.
 Federal courts in the state of California typically sees more copyright lawsuits filed than other states partly due to the sheer number of people in the state but also because Los Angeles has traditionally been a center of copyright creation including movies and TV.

 Here is a brief chronology of what to expect when a copyright lawsuit is filed:

-- Complaint filed: The first step in any lawsuit is the filing of a complaint.
-After service of the complaint, the defendant will have 21 days to file an answer.
+- Complaint filed: First, a copyright complaint is filed.
+After service of the complaint, the defendant has 21 days to file an answer.

-- Motions: After discovery, the parties can file motions for summary judgment.
+- Motions: When the discovery period is complete, the parties can file motions for summary judgment.